samtim/i2c-sniffer-100kBaud-Arduino-Mega/README.md

 # i2c-sniffer-100kBaud-Arduino-Mega

-This Arduino Mega sketch uses direct port read and bit manipulations to sniff an i2c bus running at up to 100 kHz
+This Arduino Mega sketch uses direct port read and bit manipulations to sniff an i2c bus running at up to 100 kHz.

-The raw state transitions and the analysis of the i2c communication is displayed on the Serial monitor
+The analysis of the i2c communication is displayed on the Serial monitor.

-Connect SDA to pin 30 of the Arduino Mega, and SCL to pin 31
+Connect SDA to pin 30 of the Arduino Mega, and SCL to pin 31.

+The Aduino is not fast enough to acquire and display the data at the same time.
+This is usually not a problem because the i2c access normally happens in bursts.
+Set TIMEOUT longer than the maximum length of one burst, but much shorter than the time beween bursts minus the time required to analye and display the data.

+Example: maximum time of one i2c burst  300 msec
+Time between bursts: 3000 msec
+Time to analyze and display data of one burst: 100 msec
+>>> TIMEOUT can be set between 300 msec and 2900 msec

+If you don't know anything about the i2c activity, set the timeout initially to a large value, for example 10000 msec.
+This means that the sampling will go on for 10000 msec after a first i2c start condition has been observed.

-A sample output https://github.com/rricharz/i2c-sniffer-100kBaud-Arduino-Mega/blob/master/sniffer.txt is enclosed, showing successful and failing i2c transfers.
+A sample output is https://github.com/rricharz/i2c-sniffer-100kBaud-Arduino-Mega/blob/master/sniffer.txt is enclosed.

 Please open an issue in this repository if you have any problem with the program.